Fortepiano: Construction

 The fortepiano has leather-covered hammers and thin, harpsichord-like strings.
 It has a much lighter case construction than the modern piano and, except for later examples of the early nineteenth century (already evolving towards the modern piano), it has no metal frame or bracing.
 The action and hammers are lighter, giving rise to a much lighter touch, which in well-constructed fortepianos is also very expressive.

+The process of the inner workings of a fortepiano was remarkably unique and intricate for the time.
+When a key is pressed the action (a series of levers and springs) moves the hammer which then hits the strings.
+This creates a vibration.
+Simultaneously, a felt damper moves away from the strings allowing for them to vibrate.
+When the key is released the damper returns and sound ceases.

 The range of the fortepiano was about four octaves at the time of its invention and gradually increased.
 Mozart wrote his piano music for instruments of about five octaves.
 The piano works of Beethoven reflect a gradually expanding range; his last piano compositions are for an instrument of about six and a half octaves.
-The range of most modern pianos, attained in the 19th century, is 7⅓ octaves.
+The range of most modern pianos, attained in the 19th century, is 7 1/3 octaves.